High Coniscliffe: Geographical and political

+Demographics

 History

 The parish once belonged to the wapentake of Sadberge, which was part of Northumberland until 1189. Æthelwald Moll of Northumbria, who may have previously murdered Oswulf of Northumbria for the succession, killed Oswin, a Bernician nobleman here in 761.
 In the year 778 AD a high sheriff called Elduf was killed here.
 Later there was a coup in which Æthelred I of Northumbria, Moll's son, was ousted by Ælfwald I of Northumbria, and several royal nobles were killed in this same village.
 Richard Thirkeld, a Catholic missionary priest from the village, was executed at York on 29 May 1583 for high treason due to his Catholicism.
 On 4 March 1590 another local Catholic priest, Christopher Bayles, was similarly executed.

 In 1734 the churchwardens of the village were given a house and 6 acre by Robert Bowes of Thornton Hall.
 The rent from the house was donated to the poor at Christmas and midsummer.
 A venerable native of the village was carpenter Matthew Greathead (23 April 1770−31 December 1871), who became the oldest living Freemason of his time.
 His lodge commemorated him with a column at the gate of St Mary's church, Richmond.

 Edward Liddell, who later became chief constable of Newark, was born in the parish in 1826.
 The population has always been low: in 1801 220; in 1811 234; in 1821 245; in 1831 234; in 1841 244; in 1851 248; in 1861 234; in 1871 318; in 1881 355; in 1891 349.
 In 1893 the village was worth £4,259.
 From 1590 to 1836 the village had sufficient population to support at least two or three marriages per year.
 A school was built here in 1830, and that building is now the church hall.
 The national school, which may have used the same building but no longer exists, was founded in 1848 for 87 pupils.
 There is a local legend set at the time when the national school was being built.
 A native man called Dickenson returned to his village on 28 June 1848 to attempt a cure for paralysis.
 He asked to be buried up to his neck in the riverbank for four hours, and after much pain his health was improved.